g8os/home/docs/resourcepool/setup/dev.md

 * Create a new AYS repository

-  This is the AYS repository that you will use for the blueprints to setup the resourcepool.
+  This is the AYS repository that you will use for the blueprints to setup the resource pool.

   ```shell
   ays repo create --name {repo-name} --git {git-server}